 As for what the future holds for this rapidly rising star?
 “Watch this space,” says Chan, who hints at a desire to direct, as well as current efforts to develop her own projects.
 “I think it is important to be proactive and find stories that we want to tell—and the stories that we choose to tell,” she adds.
 “I think history is written by the winners most of the time, and I am really interested in the stories of the losers—and finding those stories that have been partly lost and bringing them into the light.”

-Photography by Lara Jade; Styled by Emma Jade Morrison;
+Photography by: Photography by Lara Jade; Styled by Emma Jade Morrison;

 Shot on location at Drift Studio, New York City